trapexit/mergerfs/README.md

 When `cache.files` is enabled the default is for it to perform writethrough caching.
 This behavior won't help improve performance as each write still goes one for one through the filesystem.
 By enabling the FUSE writeback cache small writes may be aggregated by the kernel and then sent to mergerfs as one larger request.
 This can greatly improve the throughput for apps which write to files inefficiently.
 The amount the kernel can aggregate is limited by the size of a FUSE message.
 Read the `fuse_msg_size` section for more details.

-There is a small side effect as a result of enabling wrtieback caching.
+There is a small side effect as a result of enabling writeback caching.
 Underlying files won't ever be opened with O_APPEND or O_WRONLY.
 The former because the kernel then manages append mode and the latter because the kernel may request file data from mergerfs to populate the write cache.
 The O_APPEND change means that if a file is changed outside of mergerfs it could lead to corruption as the kernel won't know the end of the file has changed.
 That said any time you use caching you should keep from using the same file outside of mergerfs at the same time.

 Note that if an application is properly sizing writes then writeback caching will have little or no effect.
 It will only help with writes of sizes below the FUSE message size (128K on older kernels, 1M on newer).